Mark Epstein (property developer): Personal life

-Epstein has two children with Joyce Anderson, whom he lived with in SoHo for seven years before their relationship ended.
+Epstein has two children with Joyce Anderson, with whom he lived in SoHo for seven years before their relationship ended.
 He has a home in Pennsylvania and property in West Palm Beach, Florida.

-While denying Jeffrey's involvement in blackmail, Mark has acknowledged that his brother admitted to being involved with girls who were "too young".
-He has not implicated himself in Jeffrey's crimes and maintains that he was cleared of any wrongdoing by investigators.
-He has also said he never knew anything about his brother's crimes until 2006.
+While denying Jeffrey's involvement in blackmail, Mark acknowledged that his brother admitted to being involved with girls who were "too young" and not doing anything about it.
+At the same time, he has not implicated himself in Jeffrey's crimes and maintains that investigators cleared him of wrongdoing.
+In July 2025, he said he knew nothing about his brother's crimes until 2006.

-After Jeffrey died in prison in 2019 following his conviction on child sex offenses, Mark publicly expressed doubt that the death was a suicide, saying, "it looks more like a homicide".
-He has said his brother had damaging information about powerful people that made him a target.
+After Jeffrey died in prison in 2019 after being convicted of child sex offenses, Mark publicly expressed doubt that the death was a suicide, saying, "it looks more like a homicide".
+He said his brother had damaging information about powerful people that made him a target.
 Mark insisted that the circumstances of Jeffrey's death were inconsistent with suicide and rejected the Department of Justice's findings.
-He said Jeffrey told him he had "dirt on people" that "could put them in prison", recounting an incident from the 2016 presidential election when Jeffrey allegedly claimed that if he revealed what he knew about the candidates, the election would be canceled.
+He said Jeffrey told him he had "dirt on people" that "could put them in prison", recounting an incident from the 2016 U.S. presidential election when Jeffrey allegedly said that if he revealed what he knew about the candidates, the election would be canceled.
 Mark alleged a government coverup of Jeffrey's death and said that federal authorities released doctored or incomplete evidence, including edited video from the jail.
-He criticized high-ranking officials for their statements and actions related to the investigation.
-Mark urged authorities to reopen the investigation into his brother's death and did not receive a response.
-He was identified by court papers as Jeffrey's only potential heir.
+He criticized high-ranking officials for their statements and actions related to the investigation and urged authorities to reopen it.
+He received no response.

 In 2024, Mark said he did not know why Jeffrey's friendship with Donald Trump ended.
-He said that Jeffrey had said on tape that he "stopped hanging out with Donald Trump when he realized Trump was a crook".
+He said that Jeffrey had said on tape that he "stopped hanging out with Donald Trump when he realized Trump was a crook."
 In July 2025, Mark made further statements, emphasizing their closeness, rebutting Trump's assertions that he "was not a fan" of Jeffrey and Steven Cheung's statement that "the president was never in Epstein's office" after one of Jeffrey's victims mentioned having had a "disturbing" encounter with Trump in Jeffrey's office in 1995.